HB1561 (2026) Compare Changes

 (a) "PRC national" means any citizen or agent of the People's Republic of China (PRC) who is not a U.S. citizen, including but not limited to those with direct and compromising ties to the PRC, such as employment by PRC state-owned enterprises, membership in the Chinese Communist Party, financial links to the PRC government, pledged allegiance to PRC leaders, or acting on orders originating from the PRC government.

-(b) "Higher education institutions" means any public or private college or university in New Hampshire that is accredited by the state.
+(b) "Higher education institutions" means any public college or university in New Hampshire that is accredited by the state.

-(2) Entering into partnerships, grants, or research collaborations with entities affiliated with the PRC government.
+(b) Enter into any partnerships, grants, or research collaborations with entities affiliated with the PRC government.

 (a) Mandatory expulsion from the institution of higher education.